-This Notice shall satisfy the above-cited two separate but related procedural notification requirements for activities to be undertaken by the City of Ventura.
+These notices shall satisfy two separate but related procedural requirements for activities to be undertaken by the City of Ventura.

 REQUEST FOR RELEASE OF FUNDS

-The City of Ventura certifies to HUD that Peter Gilli, Certifying Officer, in his capacity as Director of the Community Development Department consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
-HUD’s approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows the City of Ventura to use HUD program funds.
+The City of Ventura certifies to HUD that Certifying Officer Neda Zayer in her capacity as the Interim Community Development Director consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
+HUD’s approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows the Housing Authority of the City of San Buenaventura to use Program funds.